Unilever launches Project Sunlight

 Because there has never been a better time to create a brighter future, we are launching Unilever Project Sunlight.
 We believe in a world where no child goes to bed hungry, where every home has enough water to drink, wash and clean, where preventable diseases are prevented, and where every child lives past their fifth birthday.
 We don't pretend to have all the answers, but we are inviting you to join us on the journey.

-Project Sunlight, which is being launched today, on Universal Children’s Day, in Brazil, India, Indonesia, the UK and the US, is designed to appeal to people everywhere, and in particular parents, encouraging them to join what Unilever sees as a growing community of people who want to make the world a better place for children and future generations.
-To mark the launch of Project Sunlight on Universal Children’s Day, Unilever will be helping 2 million children through its ongoing partnerships, providing school meals through the World Food Programme; supporting Save the Children to provide clean, safe drinking water; and improved hygiene through UNICEF.
-As part of this campaign, Unilever in partnership with Unicef aims to reach out to 500,000 school children in 3,500 schools across India and set up handwashing facilities.
+Project Sunlight, launched on Universal Children’s Day, in Brazil, India, Indonesia, the UK and the US, is designed to appeal to people everywhere, and in particular parents, encouraging them to join what Unilever sees as a growing community of people who want to make the world a better place for children and future generations.
+To mark the launch of Project Sunlight, Unilever will be helping 2 million children through its ongoing partnerships, providing school meals through the World Food Programme; supporting Save the Children to provide clean, safe drinking water; and improved hygiene through UNICEF.

 HUL CEO & MD, Sanjiv Mehta said, “The launch of Project Sunlight is a significant milestone in the history of our company.
 We believe that large companies like ours have to be part of the solution to the problems the world is facing.
 Adopting sustainable lifestyles and people using their purchasing power to make consumption choices that are good for them and good for the world are important factors in the drive to reducing social inequality and averting the worst climate change predictions – to make sustainable living commonplace.”

 Unilever Chief Marketing & Communications Officer, Keith Weed, explains: “Project Sunlight aims to galvanise and build momentum behind a movement that is already happening.
-We know people all over the world want to adopt more sustainable behaviours, but need these to be easy and to fit with the way they live their lives.
+People all over the world want to adopt more sustainable behaviours.
 As a global consumer goods company, we have the means to help people realise this ambition.
 We have extensive experience and research into what drives – and what limits – mass behaviour change.
 From this experience, we know that parenthood creates a profound shift in people’s view of the world and what the anticipated future will mean for the lives of their children.”

 Project Sunlight has been informed by the wealth of Unilever’s consumer insight, including a new international piece of research commissioned by Unilever.
-This shows that children are key to motivating adults to want to adopt more sustainable lifestyles and a powerful influence on parents changing their behaviour.
+Children are key to motivating adults to want to adopt more sustainable lifestyles and a powerful influence on parents changing their behaviour.
 9 out of 10 parents say children’s natural optimism and enthusiasm inspires them to make the world a better place, and 7 out of 10 parents say their main motivation for wanting to live in a greener way is their children’s future.
-The research also shows that there are key child-related moments, particularly around the birth of a first child, when people are more open to changes in their own behaviours and lifestyles.

 “We chose the name Sunlight as a tribute to our founder William Lever, whose audacious vision 130 years ago to ‘make cleanliness commonplace’ with Sunlight soap inspired Unilever’s equally ambitious purpose today: to make sustainable living commonplace.
 Sunlight also reflects the sense of possibility and optimism which characterises Unilever’s approach,” adds Weed.